akashwb/status-bar/README.md

+ Progress Bar
- Progress Bar: Create a file upload form with a progress bar that visually represents the upload progress.
+ : Create a file upload form with a progress bar that visually represents the upload progress.
  As users select files and upload them, the progress bar dynamically updates.
 You can add animations or color changes to make it more engaging.

+ Progress Tracker:
-Survey or Quiz Progress Tracker: Design a multi-step survey or quiz form.
+ Design a multi-step survey or quiz form.
  Each step should have a progress bar indicating how far the user has progressed.
  Use JavaScript to handle step transitions and update the progress bar as users move through the questions.

-Skill Tracker for Learning Platforms: Build a skill tracker for online learning platforms.
-Users can mark their progress in different skills (e.g., programming languages, musical instruments, or cooking techniques).
-The progress bar shows their proficiency level.
+Skill Tracker for Learning Platforms:
+Build a skill tracker for
+online learning platforms.
+Users can mark their progress in different skills The progress bar shows their proficiency level.

-Health and Fitness Goal Tracker: Develop a health and fitness app where users set goals (e.g., steps walked, calories burned, or water intake).
+Health and Fitness Goal Tracker:
+Develop a health and fitness app where users set goals.
 The progress bar reflects their daily progress toward achieving those goals.

-Project Management Dashboard: Create a project management dashboard with task lists.
+Project Management Dashboard:
+Create a project management dashboard with task lists.
 Each task can have a progress bar showing completion status.
 Users can update tasks and see the overall project progress.
-Music or Video Player Progress Bar: Design a custom progress bar for a music player or video player.
-As users listen to a song or watch a video, the progress bar moves along the timeline.
-Add interactive features like seeking or skipping.
-Download Manager with Queued Files: Build a download manager that allows users to queue multiple files for download.
-Each file has its progress bar, and users can prioritize or pause downloads.
-Animated Loading Screen: Create an animated loading screen for a website or web app.
-Use a progress bar to show loading progress while assets (images, scripts, etc.) are being fetched.
-Reading Progress Indicator for Articles: Implement a reading progress bar for long articles or blog posts.
-As users scroll down, the progress bar fills up, indicating how much content they’ve read.